 Use the numbers to calculate what it would have cost to reach that amount of engagement using traditional advertising using the standard media and content production rates.
 Calculate what it would have cost to produce the content through an inhouse or through a marketing agency.
 Determining a monetary value for each click, comment and social action the content has received.

-After assigning the values, calculate TMV as below:
+After assigning the values, calculate TMV or Media value of Influencer as follows:

 Multiply the money value to: